 Registration and Fee

 Submit the Retired Designation Application online via your BCEN Account at least 60 days prior to retirement and expiration of your current certification.
 There is a one-time fee of $75 and is valid for as long as you stay retired.

 Retired designation is considered effective the day of application processing.
 A certificate of retired designation will be mailed to you.

 Continuing Requirements and Recertification

 Retired designees must remain fully retired, no longer employed in nursing practice or teaching.
 If a retired designee returns to nursing practice, including teaching, the retired designation will be forfeited.
-Retired designees must notify BCEN of any change in employment circumstances that would render the individual ineligible or retired designation (e.g., a return to nursing practice or teaching.).
+Retired designees must notify BCEN of any change in employment circumstances that would render the individual ineligible for a retired designation (e.g., a return to nursing practice or teaching.).
 If the designee returns to nursing practice and wants to earn a BCEN credential, the individual must sit for and pass the appropriate BCEN certification exam.

-Retired status designees may not use the designation without the (Ret) suffix, and may not portray themselves as a current BCEN credential holder.
+Retired status designees must use the designation with the (Ret) suffix, and may not portray themselves as a current BCEN credential holder.